nangege/Panda/README.md

 2. *Background thread usage*

-  if code if running in main thread ,frame and appearance for node  will update automaticlly.But if you want to layout from background and cache frame,  call `layoutIfNeeded()` ,then `var layoutValues: LayoutValues` will be what you want if your node hierarchy is not changed,then just pass it as a parameter for `apply(_ layout: LayoutValues)` in main thread.
+  if code if running in main thread ,frame and appearance for node  will update automaticlly.But if you want to layout from background and cache frame,  call `layoutIfNeeded()` ,then `var layoutValues: LayoutValues` will be what you want if your node hierarchy is not changed,then just pass it as a parameter to `apply(_ layout: LayoutValues)` in main thread.

 3. *Integrate existing UIView subclass*